Klášterec nad Ohří: Sights

-The historic centre is made up of Dr. Eduarda Beneše Square with its surroundings, including the castle complex.
+The historic centre is made up of the square Náměstí Dr. Eduarda Beneše with its surroundings, including the castle complex.
 The main building on the square is the town hall.
 It was built in the second half of the 19th century, after the original town hall burned down several times.

-Klášterec nad Ohří Castle is the main landmark of the town.
+The main landmark of the town is the Klášterec nad Ohří Castle.
 It was created by the reconstruction of the manor house in 1590–1618 and rebuilt to the present Neo-Gothic style in 1856–1860.
 It is open to the public and it includes a porcelain museum, and large and dendrologically significant English-style park with the sala terrena (a one-storey summer house) and a set of chapels of the Seven Pains of the Virgin Mary from the 1690s.

 The Church of the Holy Trinity was built in 1665–1670 by plans of Carlo Lurago.
 It contains tomb of the Thun family.

 A tourist destination are the ruins of the Egerberk castle, located above the village of Lestkov.